Google, other big companies to pay to use San Francisco bus stops

 The fees will be calculated based on a company's usage of SFMTA bus stops, which SFMTA Director of Transportation Ed Reiskin said would result in charges of around $1 per stop per day.
 That creates fees averaging about $100,000 per company that uses the buses, or about $1.5 million total for the city.

-The fees will cover the SFMTA's cost of running the pilot program, as well as some investment to upgrade selected stops.
+The fees will cover the SFMTA's cost of running the pilot programme, as well as some investment to upgrade selected stops.
 Improvements might include better signs or bigger shelters, Reiskin said.

 City rules forbid the city from collecting more than the cost of providing the service, officials said.